unclebusy/unclebusy/README.md

   <img src="https://i.ibb.co/RbWBX7K/image-2023-12-08-18-39-14.png" width="100"/>
 </div>

 👨‍💻 Beginner but very promising Frontend developer
-🔎 Looking for a better job or internship
+🔎 looking for a better job or internship
 📈 There is a great desire to start applying the experience gained in real projects, solving interesting problems with a cool team
 👨‍🎓 I am currently undergoing training in the Frontend Developer program from Hexlet